Marion34-dev/Rock-Paper-Scissors/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Functionality:
+#### Functionality: <br>

-- the DFAT member should be able to enter their name before the game
+- the DFAT member should be able to enter their name before the game <br>
-- the DFAT member will be presented the choices (rock, paper and scissors)
+- the DFAT member will be presented the choices (rock, paper and scissors) <br>
-- the DFAT member can choose one option
+- the DFAT member can choose one option <br>
-- the game will choose a random option
+- the game will choose a random option <br>
-- a winner will be declared and an option to play again
+- a winner will be declared and an option to play again <br>

-In code review we'll be hoping to see:

-- High test coverage
+## How to use

+You can fork this repo and clone it to your local machine. <br>
+You will then be able to run the command `npm install`, `npm start` and `npm test`.

+Note: you will need to have Node.js and npm installed